cunarist/transle/README.md

 These are the top-level files and folders that are allowed to edit during app development:

-- `native`: Rust crates.
-The name of the library crate folder should be exactly the same as that of library crate's name.
+### Dart Related

 - `lib`: Dart modules for Flutter.
 - `pubspec.yaml`: Flutter settings and dependencies.
 - `.env.template`: Template of `.env` file.
 Includes environment variables that will be loaded in Dart.

-- `native/.cargo/config.toml.template`: Template of `config.toml` file.
-Includes environment variables that will be loaded during Rust compilation.
+### Rust Related

+- `native`: Rust crates.
+The name of the library crate folder should be exactly the same as that of library crate's name. `config.toml.template` file is also okay to be modified if it needed for the project.

 ## Division of Functions